Skip to main content

 Flowers: Tiny (0.5 mm) flowers with four white sepals occur individually on short stalks at the base of the emergent leaves; male and female flowers are on separate plants, but only female plants are found in North America.

-Fruits & seeds: Because there are only female plants in North America, no fruits are produced here.
+Fruits & seeds: Because only female plants in North America exist, no fruits are produced here.
 Spreads through fragmentation of the stems and rhizomes.

 Roots: Many, thin, from rhizomes.